cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 <span class="caption">Listing 10-2: The output from running a test</span>

 `scarb cairo-test` compiled and ran the test.
 We see the line `running 1 tests`.
 The next line shows the name of the test function, called `it_works`, and that the result of running that test is `ok`.
+The test runner also provides an estimation of the gas consumption.
 The overall summary `test result: ok.` means that all the tests passed, and the portion that reads `1 passed; 0 failed` totals the number of tests that passed or failed.

 It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in the [Ignoring Some Tests Unless Specifically Requested](#ignoring-some-tests-unless-specifically-requested) section later in this chapter.
 Because we haven’t done that here, the summary shows `0 ignored`.
 We can also pass an argument to the `scarb cairo-test` command to run only a test whose name matches a string; this is called filtering and we’ll cover that in the [Running Single Tests](#running-single-tests) section.
 We also haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.